 491. RESEARCH IN MARINE ENGINEERING TECHNOLOGY.
 Credit 1 to 4.
 Research conducted under the direction of faculty member in Marine Engineering Technology.
 May be repeated 2 times for credit.
 Please see academic advisor in department.
+Registration in multiple sections of this course is possible within a given semester provided that the per semester credit hour limit is not exceeded.
 Prerequisites: Junior or senior classification and approval of instructor.